pagalvin/tsbook/chapter05_AdvancedTypes.md

 This bit of TypeScript does the same thing as its plain JS cousin.
 However, it adds in some type safety that your IDE's intellisense feature can use.
 It's also nicely self-documenting.
 With one look at the signature, it's plain to anyone that this function was designed to calculate totals on a specific set of objects and no other objects.

-You'll read about a better way to accomplish this using generics (chapter 10)but they would force you to make a bigger change to your code base.
+You'll read about a better way to accomplish this using generics but they would force you to make a bigger change to your code base.

+# Further Reading

+The following articles provide alternative and/or a deeper dive into the topics discussed in this chapter:

+- This article plus video covers pretty much the same ground as I do with interfaces above, with but with a lot fewer words :). http://tech.queryhome.com/153271/what-is-interface-in-typescript?utm_source=dlvr.it&utm_medium=twitter
+- A lengthy article that talks about using interfaces and unions to model data:  https://www.triplet.fi/blog/different-approaches-to-modeling-data-with-typescript/
+- TypeScript 2.4 (which came out just as I was finished version 1.0 of this book) introduces string enums!
+You can read about them straight from Microsoft's blog: https://blogs.msdn.microsoft.com/typescript/2017/06/12/announcing-typescript-2-4-rc/.
+That blog is a very good source and you should keep an eye on it regularly.

-## Summary and Further Reading
+# Summary and Recap

 ---

 [^1]: If you aren't familiar with this SOLID acronym, it's probably worth your time checking it out.
 [This scotch.io write-up is a good start](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) (https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).

-[^1]: [[[ Chapter 8? ]]] covers generics, a very powerful data typing tool.

-[^2]: This is the footnote for empty valid interfaces.

-[^3]: Cloning footnote goes here.
-Specific example came from here: http://heyjavascript.com/4-creative-ways-to-clone-objects/

-[^5]: intent footnote.
-"If you don't agree, then I don't know what else to tell you."

-[^8]: If you happen to know anything about SharePoint - I'm not retrieving an SPUser here, I'm retrieving an item from a custom list.
+[^2]: Empty interfaces aren't typically all that useful, but this article on binary searches in TypeScript provides one: https://blog.hellojs.org/implement-binary-search-in-typescript-using-generics-with-useful-refactorings-a4bcda932d7.
+This one may be a little on the complex side given where we are in the book, but it's worth coming back to once you finished.

+[^3]: There are a ridiculous number of ways to clone JavaScript objects.
+The approach I used in these examples comes from this celver blog post: http://heyjavascript.com/4-creative-ways-to-clone-objects/

-[^obvious]: It's pretty obious that a property named "TotalPages" would be numeric.
+[^4]: It's pretty obvious that a property named "TotalPages" would be numeric.
 However, as this chapter progresses, you'll see how interface show developer intent when describing a less obvious properties.

+[^5]: If you don't agree, then I don't know what else I can tell you :).

+[^6]: If you happen to know anything about SharePoint - I'm not retrieving an SPUser here, I'm retrieving an item from a custom list.

-[^abstractClassesCoveredInChapter09]: Abstract classes, along with interfaces, provide a solid basis for your SOLID programming efforts.
+[^7]: Abstract classes, along with interfaces, provide a solid basis for your SOLID programming efforts.
 The book covers abstract classes in chapter 9.